zekroTJA/shinpuru/CONTRIBUTING.md

 First of all, everyone of you is welcome to contribute to the project.
 Whether small changes like typo fixes, simple bug fixes or large feature implementations, every contribution is a step further to make this project way nicer. 😄

-Depending on the scale of the contribution, you might need some general understanding of the languages and frameworks used and of some simple development pattern which are applied.
+Depending on the scale of the contribution, you might need some general understanding of the languages and frameworks used and of some simple development patterns which are applied.
 But also beginners are absolutely welcome.

-## Used Languages/Frameworks and general Structure
+## Used Stack and general Structure

-Let me give you a quick overview over all modules and structures and used languages and frameworks of the project, so you know what you are working with.
+Let me give you a quick overview over all modules, structures and used languages/frameworks of the project, so you know what you are working with.

-### Config
+### Configuration

 shinpuru is configured using either a YAML or JSON config file which can be passed by `-c` command line parameter.